1998 Thurston High School shooting: Prison experience

+At Cheadle's suggestion, Kinkel began training and working in the prison as an electrician.
+The two older men have been paroled; Kinkel and other inmates serving long sentences they began as juveniles continue their work with "juvenile lifers" who are transferred into OSCI.

 Long-term impact

 Anthony W. Case was shot four times by Kinkel as he took shelter underneath a table.
 The injuries were severe enough that he was unable to walk for an extended period afterwards and did not return to school until the next year.
 At Kinkel's sentencing, he said the pain was still enough that he could not walk far without shoes; he still has a slight limp.
-Nerve damage in his legs led to him to give up hopes of playing baseball in college.
+Nerve damage in his legs led him to give up hopes of playing baseball in college.
 Instead, he devoted himself to science, earning a bachelor's degree in physics from the University of Oregon in nearby Eugene, and a Ph.D. in astronomy from Boston University.
 He worked at the Harvard-Smithsonian Center for Astrophysics where he has helped develop the Parker Solar Probe, the Lunar Reconnaissance Orbiter and HelioSwarm.
 Case told The New Yorker that without the injuries, he might not have pursued his scientific studies as seriously: "If I had been pushing more toward baseball, there's no way I could have been studying as much".

 Kinkel was diagnosed with paranoid schizophrenia and takes antipsychotic medication for it daily.
 He works as an electrician and takes college classes in prison.
 Kinkel continues to reflect on, and try to understand, his actions.
 "How could I have gotten to this point at fifteen that all these things came together—where my humanity collapsed, and I did this horrific thing to people I loved and to people I didn't know?" he asked in 2023.

-"There’s no way his behavior was a choice", says his sister, who elaborates that she has never felt angry enough to need to forgive him since he was the only family member she had left after he killed their parents.
+"There's no way his behavior was a choice", says his sister, who elaborates that she has never felt angry enough to need to forgive him since he was the only family member she had left after he killed their parents.
 Being his sister has, she says, complicated some of her romantic relationships when partners found out.
 Case resists the desire to explain him but agrees that better mental health treatment might have averted the shootings.
 If it came down to his opinion as to whether Kinkel should be released, he allowed, it would not be an easy decision but "it wouldn't be a hard no".

-On September 24-27, 2024, a man in Eugene, Oregon, posted numerous threatening videos online, including one where he discussed becoming "the next Kip Kinkle".
+On September 24–27, 2024, a man in Eugene, Oregon, posted numerous threatening videos online, including one where he discussed becoming "the next Kip Kinkel".
 He was arrested and the Federal Bureau of Investigation found weapons in his house.
 On April 9, 2025, he was sentenced to 5 years of probation, but he was arrested on April 21 for parole violations.